PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 after the very-late broadcast reconciliation without changing production behavior first.
 Continue with coherent commits and pushes only; never create, update, or reopen a pull request.

+## Shared-late reconciliation decision characterization

+The next selected unit owns the cleanup decision immediately after the very-late broadcast reconciliation.
+Four direct sanitizers, the two-result indexed binary adapter owner, and the three-result singleton/consecutive- Reshape owner produce nine ordered dictionaries.
+Their positive counters or a decrease from the initial tensor count trigger the existing shared-late reconciliation record.

+`tests/test_flatbuffer_direct_shared_late_reconciliation_orchestration.py`
+fixes every evidence position, the prune-delta check, owner order, phase ID, direct reconciliation call, and late-binary successor.
+Its strict expected failure requires one `run_shared_late_reconciliation_cleanup(shared_model_ir_pass_context)` boolean assignment followed by the same conditional record.

+The owner must not record phase evidence or perform reconciliation itself.
+That keeps `session.record_phase_result` in the lowerer with the same nested `_reconcile_static_tensor_shapes` call and preserves invoked-phase-only store semantics.
+It must import the six pass-module owners directly and retain their exact argument policy.
+The characterization gate completed with `1 passed, 1 xfailed in 0.13s`; the sole xfail is the intentionally absent owner.
+Targeted Ruff, bytecode compilation, and whitespace checks passed.

+Commit and push this characterization before production changes.
+Keep the store at 128/128 and never create, update, or reopen a pull request.